krcb197/CheerLightTwitterAPI/README.md

    [How to get access to the Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)
 2. Obtain the consumer keys from someone who already has configured an application.
 Then generate the access Keys for your own Twitter account

+## Generating an Access Key (If someone has given you the Consumer Key)

 The easiest way to generate the access keys is as follows: